Skip to content

 Abstract

-This study presents the first systematic, reference-free human evaluation of large language model (LLM) machine translation (MT) for Ancient Greek (AG) technical prose.
-We evaluate translations by three commercial LLMs (Claude, Gemini, ChatGPT) of twenty paragraph-length passages from two works by the Greek physician Galen of Pergamum (ca. 129-216 CE): On Mixtures, which has two published English translations, and On the Composition of Drugs according to Kinds, which has never been fully translated into English.
-We assess translation quality using both standard automated evaluation metrics (BLEU, chrF++, METEOR, ROUGE-L, BERTScore, COMET, BLEURT) and expert human evaluation via a modified Multidimensional Quality Metrics (MQM) framework applied to all 60 translations by a team of domain specialists.
-On the previously translated expository text, LLMs achieved high translation quality (mean MQM score 95.2/100), with performance approaching expert level.
-On the untranslated pharmacological text, aggregate quality was lower (79.9/100) but with high variance driven by two passages presenting extreme terminological density; excluding these, scores converged to within 4 points of the translated text.
-Terminology rarity, operationalized via corpus frequency in the literary Diorisis Ancient Greek Corpus, emerged as a strong predictor of translation failure (r = -.97 for passage-level quality on the untranslated text).
-Automated metrics showed moderate correlation with human judgment overall on the text with a wide quality spread (Composition), but no metric discriminated among high-quality translations.
-We discuss implications for the use of LLMs in Classical scholarship and for the design of automated evaluation pipelines for low-resource ancient languages.
+Purpose: This study evaluates the quality of commercial large language model (LLM) machine translation (MT) for Ancient Greek technical prose and benchmarks standard automated MT evaluation metrics against expert human judgment.
+Design: We evaluated 60 translations by three LLMs (ChatGPT, Claude, Gemini) of 20 paragraph-length passages from 2 works by the Greek physician Galen (c.
+129-216 CE): an expository text with two published English translations and a pharmacological text never before translated.
+Quality was assessed using seven automated metrics and systematic reference-free human evaluation via a modified Multidimensional Quality Metrics (MQM) framework applied by domain specialists.
+Findings: On the translated expository text, LLMs achieved high quality (mean MQM score 95.2/100).
+On the untranslated pharmacological text, quality was lower (79.9/100) but bimodally distributed: two passages with extreme terminological density produced catastrophic failures, while remaining passages scored within 4 points of the expository text.
+Terminology rarity, operationalized via corpus frequency, emerged as the dominant predictor of failure (r = -.97).
+Automated metrics showed moderate correlation with human judgment only on texts with wide quality variance; no metric discriminated among high-quality translations.
+Originality: This is the first systematic, reference-free expert human evaluation of LLM translation for any ancient language and the first study identifying textual properties predictive of translation failure.

 37/100 • Low